Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

-Here, $b\in\mathfrak m$ is \emph{generic} if the dimension of the isotropy algebras $\g(b)$ and $\mathfrak h(b)$ are minimal.
+Here, $a\in\mathfrak m$ is \emph{generic} if the dimension of the isotropy algebras $\g(a)$ and $\mathfrak h(a)$ are minimal.
 It would be interesting to prove the above statement in the singular case as well.
-The problem is also related to the construction of Poisson commutative $G$--invariant functions on cotangent bundles of homogeneous spaces $T^*(G/K)$ (see~\cite{BJ3}).
-In particular, considering the homogeneous spaces $SO(n)/SO(n_1)\times\dots SO(n_k)$, we have the following statement (see \cite{TF}, pages 241—244, see also~\cite{DGJ, DGJ2, Mik3}).
+In particular, we have the following statement (see~\cite[pages 241--244]{TF} and~\cite[Theorem 1]{DGJ}).